Surprise! Your company just announced an IPO.

 The amount of money that comes with an IPO requires you to change your approach to managing money.
 Plan now for multiple share prices to make the best decision for you.

-The five steps above will help you get ready for an IPO.
+These five steps above will help you get ready for an IPO.
+Again, as a review:

 - Start by organizing your stock options and shares.